What do you think of when you picture older people in care? Are they seated? Watching TV? Probably.

 According to the NHS, many adults aged 65 and over spend, on average, 10 hours or more each day sitting or lying down, making them the most sedentary age group.
 This inactivity makes them at risk to higher rates of falls, obesity, heart disease and early death compared with the general population.

 If you do not stay active, even into old age, all the things you've always enjoyed doing and taken for granted may start to become harder.
 There's evidence that people who remain active have a lower risk of heart disease, stroke, type 2 diabetes, some cancers, depression and dementia.

-Exercise can also improve the strength and tone of your muscles, meaning you’re less likely to have an accident or a fall and injure yourself.
+According to the Care Workers Charity, exercise can also improve the strength and tone of your muscles, meaning you’re less likely to have an accident or a fall and injure yourself.
 As well as these benefits, regular exercise can help our ability to continue with everyday activities, can keep your brain functioning and can affect your sense of wellbeing and self-esteem.

 Importantly for older people, exercise can help sustain social connections.
 Whether that's an exercise class at the local leisure centre or a regular walk in the park with a friend, reinforcing social bonds is a vital component of good health in later years.

 Studies have shown that regular exercise can add 3-5 years to life expectancy figures, and not only does it add years but improves the quality of those years.

 How can I get started?